AI Adoption: Why Location Matters More Than You Think

 PROBLEM FRAME: DIFFERENT MARKETS, DIFFERENT PRESSURES

-Small businesses across the U.S. are operating in very different environments:
+Small businesses across the U.S. operate in very different environments:

-• Suburban and regional markets are balancing growth with efficiency.
-Businesses here are looking for practical automation - streamlining operations, improving client communication, and doing more with lean teams.
+Suburban and regional markets balance growth with efficiency.
+Businesses here seek practical automation.
+They aim to streamline operations, improve client communication, and do more with lean teams.

 INDUSTRY STILL SHAPES THE APPROACH